mnaberez/vwradio/reverse_engineering/vw_premium_5_delco/faceplate.md

 |Tape        |   1        |   3     |
 |Tape Side   |   1        |   0     |

+The POWER and STOP/EJECT keys are not connected to the uPD16432B.

+- POWER connects to P04/INT4 on the uPD78F0831Y.

-TODO How are the Power and Eject keys read on Premium 5?
+TODO How is the STOP/EJECT key read on Premium 5?

 ## Pictographs